All Episodes

 They believe in the power of incumbency.

-They understand and don't think they can do anything about Democrat vote fraud.
+They understand and don't think they can do anything about Democrat vote fraud, all those things.

 So they think whoever the nominee is is going to lose.

-And I'm not saying everybody, but certain elements in the Republican establishment.
+And I'm not saying everybody, but it's certain elements in the Republican establishment.

 That's just what they think.

-Uh and so their best, they think their best chance, and again, it's not all of them, but but it's some of them, and they think their best chance is to pick a moderate, who cannot be tarred and feathered ideologically.
+And so they think their best chance, and again, it's not all of them, but it's some of them, and they think their best chance is to pick a moderate who cannot be tarred and feathered ideologically.

-They believe that curved conservatism, if somebody is is is criticized as a conservative is a guaranteed loser.
+They believe that curp conservatism, if somebody is criticized as a conservative, is a guaranteed loser.

 That's what some in the Republican establishment think.

-Now the liberals are starting to um uh crack because his Pelosi saying that the Republicans don't think Romney can win, but last night on Charlie Rose on PBS, the New York Daily News Washington bureau chief, Thomas DeFranc.
+Now, the liberals are starting to crack because his Pelosi saying that the Republicans don't think Romney can win.

-And they had a discussion about the Republican primary, and Charlie Rhodes says uh tax returns have uh have come back as an issue here, Thomas.
+And they had a discussion about the Republican primary, and Charlie Rose says, tax returns have come back as an issue here, Thomas.

-They're already getting ready to tee him up in the fall as just another uh robber baron, uh just like a hedge fund trader and all this sort of stuff.
+They're already getting ready to tee him up in the fall as just another robber baron, just like a hedge fund trader and all this sort of stuff.

-It fits right into their populist riff, and it's uh gonna be a problem for Romney.
+It fits right into their populist riff, and it's going to be a problem for Romney.

 They want Romney.